 We took ashore Alice’s luggage and waited for the “airport bus” to arrive.
 It came a few minutes before 8:00 from where it was parked 20 m away, to the “loading area.”
 There were very few people.
 We got to the airport, checked her luggage, and waited for the plane.
 The tiny plane landed and actually quite a few people came out and the bus started filling to capacity.
 I said good bye to Alice and rushed in the bus which drove back into town.

 After a few food purchases, I went on-board and stated getting ready to depart for Karpathos.
-A few days ago I still had not made up mind on the return route to Athens.
+A few days ago I still had not made up my mind on the return route to Athens.
 I had been tempted to visit Cyprus since it is not too far from Kastellorizo but seeing that there are very few natural harbors and coves I finally decided to go west to Karpathos and Crete places where I had never sailed to before.
-Also from Crete I can choose either to sail north via the Cyclades or to Kythera and then sail N along the more sheltered Peloponnesos coast.
+Also from Crete I could choose either to sail north via the Cyclades or to Kythera and then sail N along the more sheltered Peloponnesos coast.
 The Navtex weather 24 hr forecast was good: northerly 3-4 here and 4 at the Karpathos sea with an expected gradual increase from tomorrow afternoon.
 Just in case, I raised the zodiac onboard and lashed it.
 As it was very hot with no wind at all I also put up the tent.
-My estimate was that I can reach Karpathos in about 22 hrs.
+My estimate was that I could reach Karpathos in about 22 hrs.

 I raised the anchor at 11:30 and motored out of the harbor.
 The submarine was still there and I took a few pictures as I was going by.
 I heard the 13:00 AM radio weather broadcast from Rhodes, no new information.
 By this time we were 12 M from Kastellorizo and there was a slight wind, enough to unroll the genoa and motor-sail.
 By 15:30 the wind increased a little from the WSW and I was able to raise the main (no reefs), turn off the motor, and sail very close to the wind.
 There was a confused swell.

 At 19:00 the wind decreased and veered to the W and I had to roll-in the genoa and motor-sail.
 We had covered 40 M, a third of the way.
 As the evening progressed the swell increased and it was hard to cook.
-Since my tummy had still not settled yet, I made myself some rice and a 2 egg omelet.
+Since my tummy had still not settled yet, I made myself some rice and a 2-egg omelet.

 By 23:00 the wind had picked up and I unrolled part of the genoa and stopped the motor, we were sailing at 5 knots.
 The night was very pleasant with an almost full moon, although the swell kept increasing.
 I started sleeping for 20 minute intervals after which I checked the boat and the sea and radar for traffic and went back to sleep.
 We crossed paths with several ships but none too close.